gnosis/ido-contracts/security-considerations.md

 order in the first place.
 In terms of amounts, this is what happens with [1] and [2].
 At this point, we can consider just the case with no order cancelled.

+### Rounding considerations: minFundingThresholdNotReached not met

-If the flag `minFundingThresholdNotReached` is set, the user claiming amounts to withdrawing back the amount the user deposited [10].
+If the flag `minFundingThresholdNotReached` is set and the condition is not met, the user will claim the amounts they deposited [10].
 We argue that the auctioneer receives back the full amount of auctioned tokens.
 This is done in [4] for the auctioned funds and the fees: (the variables have been renamed to make the naming consistent between the different functions, note